-As described in Item 9A. in this Annual Report, we identified material weaknesses in our internal control over financial reporting related to the accounting classification of our warrants and the classification of redeemable shares subject to redemption.
+As described in Item 9.A. in this Annual Report, we identified a material weakness in our internal control over financial reporting related to the accounting classification of our warrants.
 On April 12, 2021, following the closing of our initial public offering, the staff of the Securities and Exchange Commission ("SEC") issued "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SPACs")" ("SEC Staff Statement") advising that, in the view of the SEC staff, warrants issued pursuant to warrant agreements comparable to the warrant agreement entered into by the Company should be accounted for as liabilities rather than as equity.
-In addition, the SEC issued comment letters to multiple SPACs that addressed certain accounting and reporting considerations related to redeemable equity instruments of a kind similar to those issued by the Company (the "SEC Comment Letters").
-Based on ASC 480-10-S99, redemption provisions not solely within the control of the Company require the Public Shares of the Company's Class A common stock subject to redemption to be classified outside of permanent equity.
 We have, following the date of the SEC Staff Statement, undertaken measures to review our warrants and to properly account for the warrants as liabilities.
-We also classified those Public Shares as temporary equity regardless of the charter's requirement and that management concluded that all Public Shares should be reported as temporary equity on the Company's balance sheet.